xiangmingcai/UnmixingMtxGenerator.github.io/instruction.md

 You could find two plot buttons, "Create Scatter plot" and "Re-plot with gated cells".
 The "Create Scatter plot" button will generate a scatter plot with all "plot cells".
 While the "Re-plot with gated cells" button will generate a scatter plot with gated cells.

 You probably want to do some gating first.
 If so, you could set the x and y axes and click the "Create Scatter plot" button.
+Also, The UMG will automaticly set the peak channel as the default x axis.

 ```
 **plotly tools**